 - They shall not disturb the peaceful enjoyment of the occupant of a lot or anyone lawfully using common property.

 It is also important to remember the noise and nuisance that a pet can cause to other residents living in surrounding lots.
-All owners and tenants have a responsibility to ensure that they are not contributing to a lack of peace, privacy or comfort for their neighbor as a result of pets.
-If your pet is causing, and you are permitting, unnecessary noise or nuisance, this could potentially result in a breach of agreement of your building’s by-law.
-Other breaches may also include neighbors being chased and pets breaking into common areas.
+All owners and tenants have a responsibility to ensure that they are not contributing to a lack of peace, privacy or comfort for their neighbour as a result of pets.
+If your pet is causing, and you are permitting, unnecessary noise or nuisance, this could potentially result in a breach of agreement of your building's by-law.
+Other breaches may also include neighbours being chased and pets breaking into common areas.
 Both owners and tenants, need to ensure that the lot is appropriate for your pet and any damage caused by pets to common property is reported immediately.

 Along with what has previously been mentioned, other frequently asked questions regarding pets in strata schemes include, can strata by-laws prevent someone from keeping an assistance animal?
 Does Council have a law or policy regarding the maximum number of pets?
-Does animal behavior and/or presence impact approval or disapproval of application?
+Does animal behaviour and/or presence impact approval or disapproval of application?
 Regarding assistance animals, the answer is no as preventing an assistance animal would breach Section 9 of the Disability Discrimination Act 1992 of the Commonwealth.
 Regarding Council requirements, each policy differs.
 Therefore, it is best to investigate whether there is an applicable policy for your particular district.
-Lastly, animal behavior and/or presence does play a part as it is a prerequisite that animals do not impact upon the peaceful enjoyment of the other residents (smells, noise, encroachment, fur & excrement).
+Lastly, animal behaviour and/or presence does play a part as it is a prerequisite that animals do not impact upon the peaceful enjoyment of the other residents (smells, noise, encroachment, fur & excrement).

 To summarise, most strata managements or councils don't have a clearly defined and enforceable maximum number of pets by-law that an occupant can keep.
 That being said, all pets in strata must behave in a peaceful manner or the occupant may unfortunately have to remove their animal(s).
 When it comes to strata pets NSW law, it's wise for all strata schemes to review and adopt a pet management policy and incorporate this policy into the by-laws.
 Obtaining and registering a clear, fair and enforceable pets by-law, drafted by a leading strata lawyer is highly recommended.